tedneward/Azgaarnoth/Creatures/Demons.md

 ***Cultists of Graz'zt***.
 Graz'zt grants his cultists special abilities.
 His cultists can gain the Joy from Pain trait, while his cult leaders can gain the Master of Pleasures trait.

-***Joy from Pain.***.
-Whenever this creature suffers a critical hit, it can make one melee weapon attack as a reaction.
+***Joy from Pain.*** Whenever this creature suffers a critical hit, it can make one melee weapon attack as a reaction.

-***Master of Pleasures.***.
-As a reaction when this creature takes damage, it can magically grant 5 temporary hit points to itself and up to three allies within 30 feet of it.
+***Master of Pleasures.*** As a reaction when this creature takes damage, it can magically grant 5 temporary hit points to itself and up to three allies within 30 feet of it.

 >### Graz'zt
 >*Large Fiend (Demon), Chaotic Evil*